 A huge component of being a great leader is your ability to form connections with others.
 Whether it’s with the team you are leading, associates you network with, or an audience you are presenting to.
 How to Be a Positive Leader: Small Actions, Big Impact by Jane E. Dutton and Gretchen M. Spreitzer details how high-quality connections are essential for people to grow, both professionally and personally.

 How you act as a leader can play a significant role in creating a positive work environment due to the standard human inclination of treating others the way you are treated.
-So if you’re a leader that spotlights gratitude, respectful behavior, and an encouraging work environment, then it’s more likely that your team will not only treat you in the same respect, but to each other as well.
-“High quality connections build positive emotions which are contagious and enable others around them to thrive,” says Spreitzer.
+So if you’re a leader that spotlights gratitude, respectful behaviour, and an encouraging work environment, then it’s more likely that your team will not only treat you with the same respect but each other as well.
+“High-quality connections build positive emotions which are contagious and enable others around them to thrive,” says Spreitzer.

 3. Work smarter to make a bigger impact